nuriel77/iri-playbook/docs/installation.rst

   cd /opt && git clone https://github.com/nuriel77/iri-playbook.git && cd iri-playbook

 This assumes that you haven't already cloned the repository to this location.
-If you have, you will have to entre the ``/opt/iri-playbook`` directory and run a ``git pull``.
+If you have, you will should enter the ``/opt/iri-playbook`` directory and run a ``git pull``.

-A few parameters might required configuring.
+Some parameters require configuring before the installation.
 Both IOTA Peer Manager and the fullnode monitoring need to know on which port to access IRI API.

 This is usually port 14265.

-1. Edit ``edit group_vars/all/iri.yml`` and make sure ``iri_api_port:`` option points to the correct IRI API port.
+1. Edit ``edit group_vars/all/iri.yml`` and make sure the ``iri_api_port:`` option points to the correct IRI API port.
 In addition, ensure that ``iri_udp_port`` and ``iri_tcp_port`` match the ports your IRI is using for neighbor peering.

 2. Edit ``group_vars/all/iotapm.yml``.
-Here you will see ``install_nginx: true``, set it to ``false`` if you don't want to install nginx and serve these services via webserver.
-If you choose to install nginx leave it with ``true`` (if you already have nginx installed, just leave it as ``true``).
+Here you will see ``install_nginx: true``, set it to ``false`` if you don't want to install nginx to serve these services via webserver.
+If you choose to install nginx, leave it with ``true`` (if you already have nginx installed, just leave it as ``true``).

 As mentioned earlier: currently, the fullnode monitoring depends on nginx being installed.

 3. If using nginx, edit ``iotapm_nginx_user`` and ``iotapm_nginx_password``, this will set the user and password with which you will be able to access Peer Manager and/or the fullnode monitoring graphs.

-* To install IOTA Peer Manager only, run:
+* To install **IOTA Peer Manager only**, run:

 .. code:: bash

    ansible-playbook -i inventory -v site.yml --tags=iri_firewalld,iri_ufw,iotapm_role

-* To install full node monitoring only, run:
+* To install **full node monitoring only**, run:

 .. code:: bash

    ansible-playbook -i inventory -v site.yml --skip-tags=iotapm_npm --tags=iri_firewalld,iri_ufw,iotapm_deps,monitoring_role

-* To install both Peer Manager and fullnode monitoring, run:
+* To install **both Peer Manager and fullnode monitoring**, run:

 .. code:: bash

    ansible-playbook -i inventory -v site.yml --tags=iri_firewalld,iri_ufw,iotapm_role,monitoring_role

+To access the fullnode monitoring graphs, point your browser to ``http://YOUR-IP:5555`` and use the username and password you've configured earlier to log in.

+To access the IOTA Peer Manager (assuming you've installed nginx), point your browser to ``http://YOUR-IP:8811`` and use the username and password you've configured earlier to log in.